Skip to footer content

 PYTHON

 In the above code, we first applied the license key to utilize IronPDF's full power.
-You can also use without license key, but watermarks will appear in created PDF files.
-Then, we create two PDF documents, first using HTML string as the content and second using assets.
+You can also use it without a license key, but watermarks will appear in created PDF files.
+Then, we create two PDF documents, first using an HTML string as the content and second using assets.
 The output is as follows:

 A Comparison Between IronPDF For Python & PyPDF: Figure 7 - IronPDF Output